AdilAhmedShekhani/Invest-Hub-React/README.md

 ## Overview

-MyBudgetApp is a web-based budget management application built with React.
-It allows users to track their expenses, set budgets, and analyze their spending habits in a user-friendly interface.
+InvestHub is a web-based Investbudget management application built with React.
+It allows users to track their Investment, set budgets, and analyze their spending habits in a user-friendly interface.
 The application aims to help users take control of their finances, make informed financial decisions, and achieve their financial goals.

 ### Demo